skalenetwork/documentation/developers/getting-started/expert.md

 ### 2. Prepare your SKALE Chain

-SKALE Chains on the devnet will already be configured for you, and will not require any updates to get started with deploying your Smart Contracts onto SKALE.
+SKALE Chains on the DevNet will already be configured for you, and will not require any updates to get started with deploying your Smart Contracts onto SKALE.

-In order to use your SKALE Chain, you will need to fund your wallet account with the SKALE devnet ETH tokens.
+In order to use your SKALE Chain, you will need to fund your wallet account with the SKALE DevNet ETH tokens.
 This can be accomplished by using the SKALE Faucet to receive 0.5 test ETH.

 <button>[Get Test ETH](http://faucet.skale.network/)</button>